Magnesium diboride

-Magnesium diboride is the inorganic compound with the formula MgB2.
+Magnesium diboride is the inorganic compound of magnesium and boron with the formula MgB2.
 It is a dark gray, water-insoluble solid.
-The compound has attracted attention because it becomes superconducting at 39 K (−234 °C).
+The compound becomes superconducting at 39 K (−234 °C), which has attracted attention.
 In terms of its composition, MgB2 differs strikingly from most low-temperature superconductors, which feature mainly transition metals.
 Its superconducting mechanism is primarily described by BCS theory.

 Superconductivity

 Magnesium diboride's superconducting properties were discovered in 2001.
 Its critical temperature (Tc) of 39 K is the highest amongst conventional superconductors.
 Among conventional (phonon-mediated) superconductors, it is unusual.
 Its electronic structure is such that there exist two types of electrons at the Fermi level with widely differing behaviours, one of them (sigma-bonding) being much more strongly superconducting than the other (pi-bonding).
 This is at odds with usual theories of phonon-mediated superconductivity which assume that all electrons behave in the same manner.
 Theoretical understanding of the properties of MgB2 has nearly been achieved by modelling two energy gaps.
 In 2001 it was regarded as behaving more like a metallic than a cuprate superconductor.